NEU-Libraries/drs-toolkit-wp-plugin/README.md

 12. Go to Settings > Discussion and uncheck the box that says 'Allow people to post comments on new articles' to disable comments by default

-13. Go to Settings > CERES: Exhibit Toolkit and enter collection URL and click Update
+13. Go to Settings > CERES: Exhibit Toolkit and enter collection URL and add modify any other settings then click Update.

 14. Go to Appearance > Themes and activate CERES: Exhibit Toolkit (Quest Child Theme)